Early Life Cohort Feasibility Study

 The study design focuses on maximising participation of traditionally ‘less often heard’ populations.

-In England, there are sample boosts for babies born into disadvantaged and ethnic minority families (Black Caribbean, Black African, Pakistani and Bangladeshi).
-There are further boosts of births in Scotland, Wales and Northern Ireland.
-We will use experiments to test the effectiveness of different levels of incentives for taking part.
+In England, there were sample boosts for babies born into disadvantaged and ethnic minority families (Black Caribbean, Black African, Pakistani and Bangladeshi).
+There were further boosts of births in Scotland, Wales and Northern Ireland.
+We used experiments to test the effectiveness of different levels of incentives for taking part.

-We are engaging fathers into the study, including those living in their own households.
+We engaged fathers into the study, including those living in their own households.

-We are also working with experts to understand how best to engage babies who are extremely vulnerable, including children born into care.
+We have also worked with experts to understand how best to engage babies who are extremely vulnerable, including children born into care.
+Findings and recommendations from these expert discussions can be read in this Recommendations for next steps report (October 2024, PDF).

 Public engagement